project-akri/akri/docs/extensibility.md

 3. Implement your protocol and provide a full end to end sample.
 4. Create a pull request, updating the minor version of akri.
 See [contributing](./contributing.md#versioning) to learn more about our versioning strategy.

 For a protocol to be considered fully implemented the following must be included in the PR.
-Note how the Nessie protocol above only has completed the first 3 requirements.
+Note that the HTTP protocol above has not completed all of the requirements.
 1. A new DiscoveryHandler implementation in the Akri Agent
 1. An update to the Configuration CRD to include the new `ProtocolHandler`
 1. A sample protocol broker for the new resource